WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/deploy-to-cloudflare.md

 **Failed addition of headers:**
 ![](../../assets/images/b40106512d1ddacb4276eb1ad02ee057.png)

-You can also go to [Security Header Scanner by Probely](https://securityheaders.com) to view your site's current headers after the deployment succeeds.[^6]
+You can also go to [Security Header Scanner by Probely](https://securityheaders.com) to view your site's current headers after the deployment succeeds.

 And that's it!
 Finally!
 Now go write some stuff and publish it.